 - The long-term impact of the injury or attack upon the individual

 - Whether the injuries led to permanent impairments

 - Whether the victim was left with visible scars

 - The emotional anguish suffered by the victim

 Contact Our Las Vegas Negligent Security Lawyers

-At Cogburn Law Offices, our Las Vegas accident lawyers care about our clients, and do everything possible to make the legal process easy on them, including providing our legal services on a contingency basis – no legal fees will be incurred unless we are successful.
+At Cogburn Law, our Las Vegas accident lawyers care about our clients, and do everything possible to make the legal process easy on them, including providing our legal services on a contingency basis – no legal fees will be incurred unless we are successful.

-At Cogburn Law Offices, our trial team is often called upon to represent individuals who have been attacked or injured while on private, public, or commercial property.
+At Cogburn Law, our trial team is often called upon to represent individuals who have been attacked or injured while on private, public, or commercial property.
 These cases vary widely in the type of attack, and the long-term impact upon the victim, physical, emotional, and financial.
 Call us today for a free case consultation.